alexch/codelikethis/public/lessons/db/overview.md

 The syntax and usage of joins can get very complicated, but at heart it's straightforward

+In document DBs, joins are often not necessary because documents *contain their contents*; with SQL databases, the contents *point to their containers*

 # Schema

 a *schema* defines the *types, names, valid values* of a database